twbs/bootstrap/site/content/docs/4.3/migration.md

 - Added `.bg-body` for quickly setting the `<body>`'s background to additional elements.
 - **Todo:** Drop `.text-hide` as it's an antiquated method for hiding text that shouldn't be used anymore
 - **Todo:** Split utilities into property-value utility classes and helpers
+- Negative margin utilities are disabled by default.
+You can re-enable them by setting `$enable-negative-margins: true`, but keep in mind this can increase the file size quite a lot.

 ## Docs